deathworlders/online/content/books/deathworlders/chapter-21-dragon-dreams.md

 "We slept?"

-Julian's chest moved, and she enjoyed the sound of air rushing into it, and the way the word "*Yeah*" reverberated warmly within him, just below her ear.
+Julian's chest moved, and she enjoyed the sound of air rushing into it, and the way the word *"Yeah*" reverberated warmly within him, just below her ear.
 It distracted her from all the pain her vacuum-abused body was trying to tell her about.
 "We all did.
 For a couple of hours." he murmured, almost whispering.

 She looked up.
 They were kissing-close, so near that she could feel the warmth of his face.
 The inside of the liferaft was lit only by orange and blue lights which reflected in his eyes, though those eyes were bloodshot behind the reflections.
 "Guess getting spaced does that to you." he added.